commercetools/k8s-charts/test/lint/README.md

 ### Static Analysis

-Static analysis is performed on every pull request and is run by CircleCI.
-The configuration is stored in the [`.travis.yml`](../.travis.yml) file.
+Static analysis is performed on every pull request and is run by Github Actions.

 The static analysis currently: